 In any asset-intensive industry, from manufacturing to mining to food and beverage processing, reactive maintenance can wreak havoc on operational efficiency, profit margins, and sustainable competitiveness.
 Conversely, preventative maintenance can yield significant financial and organizational benefits.
 In fact, studies have shown that businesses across all sectors of industry can reduce equipment maintenance costs by 12 to 18% by investing in preventative maintenance.

-A big part of implementing a successful preventative maintenance program in your business is understanding maintenance failure metrics, and effectively using them as KPI's.
-This article will discuss 5 key metrics that you need to consider, how to calculate them, and what benefits they offer for cost reduction and optimized efficiency.
+A big part of implementing a successful preventative maintenance program in your business is understanding maintenance failure data, and effectively using them as KPI's.
+This article will discuss 5 key metrics & failure data collection procedures that you need to consider, how to calculate them, and what benefits they offer for cost reduction and optimized efficiency.

 Mean Time To Repair (MTTR)